Timebutt/magicq-manual/docs/vis.md

     <p>
         In order to render the beams MagicVis uses the graphics card in your PC / Mac - the better the performance of your graphics card then the better performance of the visualiser.
 PCs and Macs with shared graphics memory will perform slowly and will only be able to render small lighting rigs.
-A Nvidia or ATI/Radeon graphics card costing £100/£120€/160$ will make all the difference to your system.
+A Nvidia or ATI/Radeon graphics card costing £100/£120€/160&#36; will make all the difference to your system.
     </p>
     <div class="section">
-        ### 46.1.1.&nbsp;Using the Separate MagicVis Application
+        ### 46.1.1.
+Using the Separate MagicVis Application
         <p>
             The separate MagicVis application can connect to a console or a separate PC running MagicQ software.
 The show will be automatically loaded from the console over the network.